AsmaaMHadir/Predict-my-Math-Grade-/README.md

 ## 6. What's next/in progress?

-- In progress: Deployment with AmazonECR and Docker images.
+- In progress: Deployment with AmazonECS and Docker images.